jigx-com/jigx-docs-examples/docs/Components/card.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1EXfr7epzL-6O3iIBpG-C_cc-carousel-card2.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1EXfr7epzL-6O3iIBpG-C_cc-carousel-card2.gif" size="80" width="288" height="574" position="center" caption="Carousel with card" alt="Carousel with card"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/1EXfr7epzL-6O3iIBpG-C_cc-carousel-card2.gif" size="80" position="center" caption="Carousel with card" alt="Carousel with card"}
 :::

 :::VerticalSplitItem
 In this example the carousel uses a `card` component with a color property, within the card, there is an `image` component used to display the images, an `entity-field` component to describe the product.
 The card component creates a visually appealing container for the images.
 The `pagination` is configured `outside` of the carousel.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-card.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-card.jigx).
 :::
 ::::